joeygarberick/MainCharacterHabitTracker/Manuals/Documentation/Development.md

 4. Run the code

 ## Linting
-- This project is run within using the dart and flutter built in linter.

-- this command will run the built in linter.
+- This is a flutter project meaning we utilize Dart's built-in linter for an analysis of our Dart codebase.

         $ dart analyze

+- The rules are configured using the `analysis_options.yaml` file in our project.

+- Run the `dart analyze` before  a commit.

+- If any linting issues are detected the commit is stopped.

 - To view more about the dart linter visit [this link](https://dart.dev/tools/linter-rules)